-The PLLA material used in the studies described here was a bulk polymer, which therefore has no high-strength characteristics (Figure 1).
+The PLLA material used in the studies described here was a bulk polymer, which therefore has no high-strength characteristics.
 This can lead to plastic deformation of implants; for example, deformation of screw heads after the application of low forces.
 Thus, insertion forces must be dissipated over a large area to prevent the screws from failing.

 To strengthen the final device, fibres within the PLLA material are being considered.
 The PLLA fibres are long and continuous through the length of the implant.
 This gives the material far greater strength characteristics and a similar degradation rate compared with the bulk polymer.10

 A range of fibre and matrix geometries can be considered to produce the desired material characteristics for the specific device application.
 For example, a helix formation of fibres surrounded by a PLLA matrix has been investigated for a high-strength bone screw.
 The helix can be put under compression on insertion, thus dissipating the forces from the insertion torques to the fibres.
 To produce the highly orientated structure that is needed within the fibre, a different manufacturing process is required from that used for the matrix, which inherently means the fibres degrade slower than the bulk material.
 The manufacturing process involved in making the fibres, which consists of extrusion and rolling to orientate the polymer chains, produces high strength and high orientation within the fibres.
 This manufacturing process can be controlled and therefore used as a parameter with which to modify the final device’s degradation rate.
-An example of a fibre used in this type of application is shown in Figures 2 and 3.
-The degradation of these PLLA fibres can be accurately modelled by accelerated testing (Figure 6).
+The degradation of these PLLA fibres can be accurately modelled by accelerated testing.
 PLLA fibres were exposed for 20 weeks at 20°–24°C and a relative humidity (RH) of 35%.
 An accelerated degraded sample was exposed to buffered saline solution (100% RH) at 37°C for 12 weeks.
-Tested fibres are shown in Figures 4 and 5.
 Accelerated testing can significantly speed up the design of the bioresorbable devices.

 The relationship between the accelerated degradation, real-time degradation, and FEA studies and the parameterized manufacturing process could give control over the degradation time.
 Geometry and implant position in the body also contribute to the degradation, and therefore these factors also need to be considered in the accelerated testing.
 All these factors are capable of being quantified with further research, thus bioresorbable implants are potentially capable of being engineered to exact requirements.